HL7/us-cql-ig/input/pagecontent/examples.md

 {% include list-questionnaires.xhtml %}

-The examples above are informed by the prior-authorization use case.
-Additional examples not included in this implementation guide are available in the github source repository.
+The examples above are informed by freely available prior-authorization forms downloaded from Humana's prior authorization support portal and used with permission.
+These examples demonstrate the use of CQL expressions as part of the prior-authorization use case.

 #### Other Potential Examples